 This results in a week that is balanced between inward struggle and growth and outward looking and thinking about others that many campers find deeply satisfying.
 Of course, all this happens with a group that has the time and the space to form connections and when a group of kids accomplishes something significant on their own, it is thrilling, empowering and, yes, FUN!

 We do offer a limited number of scholarships to families in need to help further reduce the cost of camp.
-This year we are excited to be able to extend scholarships to campers beyond the borders of West Virginia too!

 Packing the right clothing is pretty straightforward.
 Choose clothing based on the idea that synthetics and wools will keep you warm even when wet, while cotton tends to hold moisture and dirt.
 When wet, cotton jeans, sweatshirts, pants and socks are difficult to dry and rapidly draw body heat away rather than provide insulation.
 While we realize cotton clothing is comfortable; synthetic/wool and Under Armor-like shirts, pants and pullovers are more functional for our multi-day camping and outdoor activities.